kirek007/braindump/raspotify/README.md

 **Info: I you can't connect to your device be sure to start pulseaudio in advance; other way bluetoothctl can't connect because there is no supported audio profile.**

+_Disclamer: Yes, I'm using root account instead of dedicated raspotify account because I CAN NOT make pulseaudio+bluetooth+libspotify combo work as a user, usualy there is no sound probably because some permissions between pulseaudio and bluetooth_

 4. Start pulseaudio server on startup

 File: `/lib/systemd/system/pulseaudio.service`